HarrisonVinicius/tui-hotels/README.md

 # tui-hotels
 This is a simple travel information guide

+this application is configured to make use of the api: https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search/api-reference to access the api it is necessary to generate an access token: https://developers.amadeus.com/self-service/apis-docs/guides/authorization-262

+you can use postman to generate a token and create a .env file at the root of the application folder.

+due to instabilities with the endpoints of this api, some data is fixed in the application store so as not to crash the demo flow but in a real scenario the data that is in the store would be returned through requests made by actions

+>>>> this project is not 100% ready <<<<

 # Running the app
 To run the app, please make sure you can install Yarn package than run